KadeWidler235585/Project_Porfolio_Kade_Widler/NLP_porfolio/group_21_model_card.md

 *What data powers your model?*

 **Data sources and collection methods (e.g., open datasets, proprietary data).**
-- We chose the goemotions (large corpus of online reddit comments) dataset which has 234,000+ lines (from combination of all 3 csvs of goemotions) and around 27 emotions.
+- We chose the goemotions (large corpus of online reddit comments) dataset which has 234,000+ lines (from combination of all 3 csv's of GoEmotions) and around 27 emotions.

 **Preprocessing steps (e.g., tokenization, normalization, filtering).**
 - Emotions appropriately mapped to happiness, sadness, surprise, anger, disgust, fear, neutral
-- After mapping was done, the emotions were sub-sampled to approximately 3000 per emotion leading to a final dataset size of around 21000
+- After mapping was done, the emotions were sub-sampled to approximately 3000 per emotion leading to a final dataset size of 21000
-- The emotions were label encoded into labels through 0-6
+- The emotions were label encoded:
   - "happiness": 0
   - "sadness": 1,
   - "anger": 2,